samipshah/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes

 1. Convolution layer extracting 24 features from 5x5 image with 2x2 stride.
-2. Max Pool over 2x2 region with 2x2 stride
-3. Convolution layer extracting 36 features from 5x5 image with 2x2 stride.
+2. Convolution layer extracting 36 features from 5x5 image with 2x2 stride.
-4. Max Pool over 2x2 region with 2x2 stride
-5. Convolution layer extracting 48 features from 5x5 image with 2x2 stride
+3. Convolution layer extracting 48 features from 5x5 image with 2x2 stride
-6. Convolution layer extracting 64 features from 3x3 image
+4. Convolution layer extracting 64 features from 3x3 image
-7. Convolution layer extracting 64 features from 3x3 image
+5. Convolution layer extracting 64 features from 3x3 image
-8. Flatten layer
+6. Flatten layer
-9. Fully connected layer with 1164 nodes
+7. Fully connected layer with 1164 nodes
+8. Dropout layer with 0.2 probability
-10. Fully connected layer with 100 nodes
+9. Fully connected layer with 100 nodes
-11. Fully connected layer with 50 nodes
+10. Fully connected layer with 50 nodes
-12. Fully connected layer with 10 nodes
+11. Fully connected layer with 10 nodes
-13. Output layer with 1 node
+12. Output layer with 1 node

 #### 3. Creation of the Training Set & Training Process